Cool-Coder174/polyethylene_simulation/ReadMe.md

 *   ⚙️ **Automated Hyperparameter Tuning:** Integrated with **Optuna** for efficient optimization of the RL agent.
 *   📊 **Robust Data Logging:** Stores all simulation results and metadata in a structured **SQLite** database.
 *   🌐 **Interactive Visualization:** Generates interactive plots with **Plotly** to explore simulation outcomes.
-*    HPC **Ready:** Includes scripts and guides for running computationally intensive jobs on a SLURM-based cluster like Kamiak.
+*   HPC **Ready:** Includes scripts and guides for running computationally intensive jobs on a SLURM-based cluster.

----

-## Workflow

-The project follows a two-stage hybrid modeling approach:

-1.  **Symbolic Model Discovery (Optional):**
-    The `scripts/discover_scission_model.py` script uses symbolic regression (`pysr`) to find a mathematical equation for the polymer chain scission rate from experimental data.
-The resulting equation is saved and used in the simulation environment.

-2.  **Reinforcement Learning for Parameter Tuning:**
-    The main training script, `src/train.py`, uses a SAC agent to fine-tune the parameters of the physics simulation.
-The agent's goal is to adjust multipliers for the scission and crosslinking rates until the simulation's output matches ground-truth experimental data for both high and low radiation dose rates.

 ---